vmware/terraform-provider-vra/CONTRIBUTING.md

-# Contributing to terraform-provider-cas
+# Contributing to terraform-provider-vra

-The terraform-provider-cas project team welcomes contributions from the community.
-Before you start working with terraform-provider-cas, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+The terraform-provider-vra project team welcomes contributions from the community.
+Before you start working with terraform-provider-vra, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

 ## Contribution Flow